knachiketa04/iac-gcp-3tier-demo/CONTRIBUTING.md

 - What you expected would happen
 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-## Feature Requests

-We also use GitHub issues to track feature requests.
-When requesting a feature:

-- Explain the use case and why this would be valuable
-- Include examples if possible
-- Consider if this fits the project's scope

 ## Project Structure